Back Top 10 things to see and do in Oviedo

 The Plaza del Fontán, a historic market landmark in Vetusta

 Since then, the Fontán has undergone many changes.
 Its past as a comedy theatre or as a centre for social gatherings has been left behind, but its soul remains unscathed.
 The Fontán is still one of the liveliest and most frequented places in the city, especially during market hours.
-As if that were not enough, very close by is the Plaza de Abastos and also the Plaza del Ayuntamiento, and the church of San Isidoro.
+As if that wasn't enough, very close by is the Plaza de Abastos and also the Plaza del Ayuntamiento, and the church of San Isidoro.

-The Fontan, for ever and ever, remains faithful to the spirit that created it...
+El Fontan, for ever and ever, remains faithful to the spirit that created it...

 Ancient Oviedo: A "regal seat" with its five towers